Italian watchdog investigates Google over alleged advertising market abuse

 ROME/MILAN (Reuters) - Italy's antitrust authority is investigating Alphabet's Google GOOGL.O for alleged abuse of its dominant position in the Italian online display advertising market, it said on Wednesday.

-The investigation follows a complaint filed by Italian digital advertising lobby group IAB last year and will have to be completed by November 2021, adding to regulatory scrutiny of the Silicon Valley tech giant around the world.
+The investigation follows a complaint filed by Italian digital advertising lobby group IAB last year, and adds to regulatory scrutiny the Silicon Valley tech giant is facing worldwide.

-The watchdog said it suspects Google of using enormous amounts of data collected through its own applications to prevent rival operators from competing effectively, adding that it carried out inspections of some Google offices on Tuesday.
+The watchdog said it suspects Google of using enormous amounts of data collected through its own applications to prevent rival operators from competing effectively.
+It said it carried out inspections of some Google offices on Tuesday.

-Google’s spokeswoman in Italy did not respond immediately to an emailed request for comment.
+A Google spokesman in Italy said in an e-mailed statement the company was working constructively with the Italian authorities.

+He added that the Google policy changes on which the watchdog was focusing were partly aimed at squaring European Union privacy law with how its advertising tools work.

+Angela Mills Wade, executive director of the European Publishers’ Council, welcomed the Italian investigation, which must be completed by Nov.
+2021

+She said the tech giant’s “unrivalled position” hit “publishers and, ultimately, their readers as less advertising revenue leads to less investment in journalism”.

-The Italian online advertising market was worth revenue of 3.3 billion euros last year, with display advertising, such as banner ads, accounting for nearly 37%, sector data showed.
+The Italian online advertising market generated revenue of 3.3 billion euros ($3.9 billion) last year, with display advertising, such as banner ads, accounting for nearly 37%.

 Our Standards: The Thomson Reuters Trust Principles.